eralvarez/react-native-stock-monitor/README.md

 No extra server was needed, the JSON file is hardcoded in the constants folder

-Added a few tests using jest
+Added a few tests using jest.

+Even tho filtering works, it still require a good throttle implementation

 ## Evidence